How Komodo Found a “Water-Up” Solution to Overcrowding

 The prediction of tides and currents is not that easy in Komodo,” the committee noted.
 “The old system could actually impact safety if a center had a specific time slot during strong currents.
 Unlike the government, who is rarely underwater, the dive centers are able to make real-time adaptive changes.

 The solution needed to be “water-up” and the working committee led the charge.
-But they recognized they couldn’t solve this in a silo.
+But they recognised they couldn’t solve this in a silo.
 The committee reached out to other associations, including the national liveaboard association, Jangkar, to form a unified front.

 The Pivot: Listening to the Ocean